Categories

 For example, if you want your name to look like “John Doe” in your commits and your email address (registered with Bitbucket) is johndoe@doebrothers.com, you would enter the following two commands (press Enter after each line) →

-This is how it would look in Git Bash →
+This is how it would look in Git Bash for me →

 Create SSH identity and copy public key to clipboard.

-To make sure we don’t enter our username and password every time we push to or pull from the Bitbucket repository, we should use SSH (secure shell) to communicate with Bitbucket.
+To make sure we don’t enter our username and password every time we push to or pull from the Bitbucket repository, we will use SSH (secure shell) to communicate with Bitbucket (there are other methods, but for this post we will stick to SSH).
 Lets go ahead and create our SSH identity to communicate with Bitbucket.

 1. Click Start Menu and type “Git Bash” and press Enter to open the Git command line (if it is not already open)